scloud19/SECipedia/AWS/EC2.md

 	Security
 		CloudTrail
 			Monitoring the calls made to EC2 API for your account (and calls made by the AWS Console), CLI, etc.

+		Use IAM to control access to your AWS resources, including your instances.

+		Disable password-based logins for instances launched from your AMI.

 	Compliance
 		EC2 is compliant with Payment Card Industry (PCI) Data Security Standard (DSS)